 National Collaborative Outreach Programme

-A successful bid from Aimhigher West Midlands to HEFCE’s National Collaborative Outreach Programme (NCOP) has secured more than £4.5 million to help students from disadvantaged backgrounds to access higher education.
+A successful bid from Aimhigher West Midlands to The Office for Students' (OfS) National Collaborative Outreach Programme (NCOP) has secured more than £4.5 million to help students from disadvantaged backgrounds to access higher education.

 Mike Thompson, Aimhigher West Midlands Manager said: “By working together our partners will make a real difference to the life chances of young people from families with no experience of higher education or the professions.
 National evaluations have repeatedly shown how exploring higher education and being mentored by current university students can boost a young person’s motivation to succeed, improve their exam results and increase their chances of entering a rewarding, secure and professional career.”